EPFL-SwEnt-2024-LaStartUp/prd/template/3-analysis.md

 **Strava** allows its users to share their workout sessions with their friends.
 However, it is mainly used to record sports activities and lacks a focus on tourism and points of interest.

+**Traditional Travel Guides**: Physical travel guides provide detailed information about points of interest and walking routes.
+However, they are often bulky, quickly outdated, and lack real-time updates.
+They do not offer personalized itineraries based on user preferences and cannot provide interactive social features.

 TripTracker combines these various functionalities into a single application, making it more convenient and user-friendly.
 It is specially designed to help users find walking itineraries around